Frequently Asked Questions

 Black Ambition’s HBCU Prize will inspire members of the HBCU community to pursue entrepreneurship and provide both funding and support to launch successful businesses.
 Just as institutions like Harvard, MIT, and Stanford can provide significant resources available to aspiring entrepreneurs, Black Ambition aims to partner with HBCUs to provide the same opportunities to members of their community

 Eligible teams must include at least one of the following as a member of the founding team:

-- A current HBCU undergraduate or graduate student (full-time or part-time*)
+- A team lead who is a current HBCU undergraduate or graduate student (full-time or part-time*)

-- A recent alum within 2 years of graduation
+- A team lead who is a recent alum within 5 years of graduation

-- A former student within 2 years of attending the institution
+- A team lead who is a former student within 5 years of attending the institution

-- The founding team must include at least one HBCU-affiliated team member who identifies as Black/African/African American and/or Hispanic/Latino/a/Latinx.
+- The team lead must identify as Black/African/African American and/or Hispanic/Latino/a/Latinx.

-- A member of the founding team is defined as having a Vice President or C-Suite level role (i.e., the CEO or an executive-level direct report to the CEO).
+- A team lead is defined as having a Vice President or C-Suite level role (i.e., the CEO or an executive-level direct report to the CEO).

 *Part-time students must have completed at least one year of course credits by time of application.

 Eligible teams must have at least one member of the founding team who identifies as Black/African/African American and/or Hispanic/Latino/a/Latinx.